In this guide I will help you find the best Intercom alternative to use for your business in 2025.

 - Older and proven platform

-- A big ecosystem
+- A big ecosystem with other tools

 Cons:

-- Per-agent pricing can get expensive fast
+- Per agent pricing will get expensive fast

 3. Gorgias: E-commerce-native customer service